Jim MacLeod’s journey towards becoming a network security engineer wasn’t typical.

 Network security engineers should have a multi-pronged background that includes information technology, information security, networking and engineering.
 Some post-secondary institutions actually provide undergraduate degrees in network security engineering.
 In addition to getting the right educational training, aspiring network security engineers should also consider certifications such as Certified Information System Security Professional (CISSP) and Cisco Certified Network Associate (CCNA).
+Check out the average salary for a CCNA and CISSP.
 The importance of having hard skills – in areas like client/desktop support, programming and PC maintenance – and soft skills – in areas like communicating with co-workers and management, problem solving, and decision making – can’t be overestimated.
 Network security engineers should also strive for lifelong learning.
 This includes keeping abreast of new security solutions hitting the market, devouring security publications to stay in the loop and taking advantage of opportunities either to pick up new skills or to improve the ones already acquired.

 While no two jobs are alike, there are some specific skills that will help network security engineers to face the various challenges they will face day to day.
 What follows are just a handful of specific skills and duties required of network security engineers: